 Hi!
-I’m Kay and I want to welcome you to Cultivate My Heart!
+I’m Kay and I want to welcome you to Cultivate Heart-to-Heart Homeschooling!

-- Do you ever feel overwhelmed with the responsibility of teaching your children, along with all of your other responsibilities?
+- Ever feel overwhelmed with the responsibility of teaching your children, along with all of your other responsibilities?

-- Do you long to give from a place of abundance instead of scarcity?
+- Long to give from a place of abundance instead of scarcity?

-- Do you want to nurture loving, respectful, and fun relationships with your children as you teach?
+- Hope to nurture loving, respectful, and fun relationships with your children as you teach?

-- Do you like using a common-sense, natural approach to education?
+- Enjoy using a common-sense, natural approach to education?

-- Do you desire to prepare your children— their hearts, minds, and souls—for whatever God calls them to do?
+- Desire to prepare your children— their hearts, minds, and souls—for whatever God calls them to do?

-- Do you need some fresh ideas for teaching your students, but don’t want to buy a full curriculum?
+- Need some fresh ideas for teaching your students, but don’t want to buy a full curriculum?
 Or do you have a great curriculum and just want to feel confident that you can adapt it for your children?

 If your answer is yes to any of these, I invite you to grab a cup of coffee.
 Think of this as a place for some real talk about being a Christian, homeschooling mom.
 I’ll be sharing not just from what we “did right” but also from the things I’ve learned along the way because we didn’t do them right all the time.
 And I’ll be providing some resources to help you on your own journey.